MisterNarayan/blog/content/the-ultimate-vim-configuration.md

     let g:gitgutter_enabled=1
 ```

+I have also prepared the following YouTube video to increase the reach of audience: [The Ultimate Vim Configuration](https://youtu.be/l4SMQxqvuUo)

 Overall, it is working like a charm for me!
 You may try it yourself if you wish to.